Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Methods

-Estimates in this setting are derived using model predictions, each with varying degrees of uncertainty, i.e. estimates provided with smaller (larger) levels of uncertainty do not necessarily represent a more (less) accurate prediction over another model.
-For example, a model with wider 90\% intervals could in fact be more accurate over another model with narrower 90\% intervals as the modelling approach takes into account more information in the derivation of its estimates.
-The standard \textit{inverse-variance} weighting could therefore potentially provide biased estimates caused by the down-weighting of models which provide estimates with higher levels of uncertainty; as each modelling approach differs, the comparison of uncertainty levels alone would not be appropriate in this particular setting.
-To counter this bias, user-defined equal weighting is applied to the candidate models using $\frac{1}{k}$, where $k$ is the number of candidate models that are included in the random effects model\cite{Bonett2008}.
-In the equally weighted case, the combined estimate is the mean of the individual estimates, and so not influenced by the estimation of the variance component.
+The standard weighting applied in meta analyses is by way of \textit{inverse-variance} weighting, whereby estimates which provide the highest precision are weighted highest.
+However, estimates in this setting are derived using model predictions, each with varying degrees of uncertainty, i.e. estimates provided with smaller levels of uncertainty are not necessarily more representative of the situation over another model.
+For example, a model with wider 90\% intervals could in fact be more representative over another model with narrower 90\% intervals as the modelling approach takes into account more information in the derivation of its estimates.
+The standard \textit{inverse-variance} weighting could therefore unjustifiably change estimates as models with smaller uncertainty will be up-weighted.
+As each modelling approach differs in how uncertainty is accounted for and conservative estimates in the context are preferable, the comparison of uncertainty levels alone would not be appropriate in this particular setting.
+To counter this, user-defined equal weighting is applied to the candidate models using $\frac{1}{k}$, where $k$ is the number of candidate models that are included in the random effects model\cite{Bonett2008}.